-The NSW Rural Fire Service (NSW RFS) is now the world's largest volunteer firefighting organisation.
+The NSW Rural Fire Service (RFS) is now the world's largest volunteer firefighting organisation.
 The geographic area of NSW is 800,630 square kilometres, which is approximately 10.4 percent of the Australian land mass.
-The NSW RFS has jurisdiction over 99 percent of the State's land area now, but it had humble beginnings.
+The RFS has jurisdiction over 99 percent of the state's land area now, but it had humble beginnings.
 During the 19th century, coordinated firefighting was non-existent, with many landowners forced to defend their own properties.
-By the beginning of the 20th century, in response to particularly serious fires, the NSW State Government formalised control of fire prevention which led to the formation of the first formal brigade at Berrigan in the State's south.
+By the beginning of the 20th century, in response to particularly serious fires, the NSW Government formalised control of fire prevention which led to the creation of the first rural firefighting brigade at Berrigan in the state's south.
 According to the Berrigan Advocate newspaper, the brigade was formally recorded in November 1900 at a meeting at the Royal Hotel on the Murray River.
 It is the first official record of a formal bush fire brigade in NSW.

 1858-1919: The first local bush fire brigade

 Fires in New South Wales

 Bush fires have always been an integral part of the NSW environment, occurring with regular frequency as a result of lightning strikes.
 Indigenous Australians used fire to their own advantage using fires as a tool for hunting, farming and regeneration of the environment.
 The character of the bush was altered when European settlers began planting crops and introducing grazing stock.
 In this changing landscape, planned and unplanned fires led to devastating loss of life and property.

 The first mention of fire in legislation was in the 1858 Act for Establishing Municipal Institutions.
 Section 72 of this Act noted that: "The Council of any Municipality may make by-laws for the regulation of their own proceedings - the prevention and extinguishing of fires."
 This was closely followed by the 1866 Preventing the Careless Use of Fire Act.